 It worked beautifully.
 We painted the top of the table in blackboard paint and the bottom with the same happy blue that we used on the legs.
 Finally when everything was dry, the legs were glued and screwed in place and Rory’s giant pencil blackboard table was ready.

-I hope Rory likes her little table and that she always dreams happy dreams in her new bedroom.
+And just for fun we made her a “No Drama Llama” chair too.
+I hope Rory likes her little table and llama and that she always dreams happy dreams in her new bedroom.
+I really enjoyed making them both for her.
 I’d love to know what you think?
 Is it something you’d make for a child’s bedroom?

 Don’t forget to pin if you want to make your own.
 It really was super easy 😉